Bolsonaro cites high IgG for not taking the vaccine; doctors and Anvisa list reasons not to repeat the president's mistake | Vaccines

 In turn, IgG antibodies may act less specifically against Sars-Cov-2 and not prevent its replication.
 So they can be good signs if a person has already had Covid, but not necessarily a person with high IgG has good levels of neutralizing antibodies.

-Therefore, serological tests are not able to analyze the entire body response.
+Therefore, serological tests are not able to analyze the entire response of the body.
 It is worth pointing out that memory cells are not evaluated in these tests.
 Therefore, measuring IgG may reveal only a small part of the much larger process that is the formation of immunity against the virus as a whole.

 2 – Bolsonaro says his IgG ‘is 991’.
 What does that mean?